 What is the benefit of knowing languages that have similarities to Japanese?
 Maybe you are a curious polyglot, or want to find similar languages.
 Hope you enjoy this article and share it with friends.

-Article Summary - Similarities of Japanese to Chinese - Similarities of Japanese to German - Similarities of Japanese with Sign Language - Similarities of Japanese to Korean - Similarities of Japanese to Portuguese - Similarities of Japanese to English - Japanese similarities to tupi-guarani - Similarities of Japanese to Hebrew - Similarities of Japanese to other languages
+Table of Contents - Similarities of Japanese to Chinese - Similarities of Japanese to German - Similarities of Japanese with Sign Language - Similarities of Japanese to Korean - Similarities of Japanese to Portuguese - Similarities of Japanese to English - Japanese similarities to tupi-guarani - Similarities of Japanese to Hebrew - Similarities of Japanese to other languages

 Similarities Between Chinese and Japanese